10 Ways to Stretch Your Frugal Christmas Budget

 3. Make your own gifts

-If you have kids, especially younger kids, this is a great gift for grandparents, aunts, and uncles!
+If you have kids, especially younger kids, this is a great Christmas gift opportunity for grandparents, aunts, and uncles!

 They are only little once.
-It was important for us to document this time and share it with those we love.
+We enjoy documenting this time and sharing it with those we love.

 If you are a crafty person, this is an AMAZING way to give a great gift on a frugal Christmas budget.

-The best part about making a giving those gifts is that people usually seem to be very appreciative of the thought that went into the gift.
-Making gifts is a great way to save your money while giving great gifts.
+The best part about making and giving those gifts is that people usually seem to be very appreciative of the thought that went into the gift.
+Making Christmas gifts is a great way to save your money while giving great gifts.

-4. Shop for Christmas wrapping at the end of the season
+4. Shop for Christmas wrapping and Christmas decorations at the end of the season

 Shopping on a budget is my favorite way to shop.
 So, it should come as no surprise that I don’t mind shopping on a frugal Christmas budget.